Advice > Product management

 • Include generic, uninteresting things that everyone likes doing, like “watching Netflix” or “hanging out with friends,” as hobbies

-5.8 Step 8: Proofreading and feedback
+Step 5: Proofread and get feedback

-Attention to detail is a core PM skill, so don’t skip this step!
 Use the grammar checking tool in Word or Google Docs, and proofread until it’s perfect.
-This is harder than it sounds because multiple reviews and tweaking after the initial proofread can easily create new hard-to-spot errors.
+Multiple reviews and tweaking after the initial proofread can easily create new hard-to-spot errors.
 The only solution is to proofread again.

 Receiving feedback is also important.
 Share it with a friend or partner and they’ll be very likely to see mistakes that you haven’t noticed.
 Of course, if you can share it with an experienced product manager, that’s even better.